-Course reserves items are library use only and are checked out for two hour intervals.
+Course reserves items are library use only and may be used for the duration of their stay.
 Pages can be scanned and saved to a USB or on your phone or tablet.
 There is no charge to use the scanner.
 Photocopiers are also available.
-Copies costs 10 cents per page.
-Due to copyright law, it is illegal to scan or copy the entire book.
-Only 10% of the book can be reproduced.
+Copies cost 10 cents per page.
+Use of the copy materials may subject you to copyright laws.
 Course reserves can be found in the library at the circulation desk.